Young Monk Takes a Beating

 During my recent trip to Bhutan, I spent several days in the capital city of Thimphu.
 Although it’s the capital, it still has that small town feel to it.
 It’s population hovers around 100k people, and I wouldn’t be surprised if everyone knows everyone else.
+And everyone knows a young monk.
 It just feels that way.

 Bhutan is rooted in traditions.
 Although western influences are slowly creeping into society, most people maintain the traditional ways of doing things.
 Men still wear the centuries-old Gho, which is a knee-length robe that resembles a kimono.
 It’s tied around the waist with a wide belt known as a Kera.
 I don’t think I can resist buying one on one of my future trips.
 It just seems so comfy.

 And Monks.
-So many Monks.
+So many monks – lots of old monks, and lots of young monks.
 Buddhism is strong in Bhutan.
 It permeates the culture, it’s people, and it’s government.
 Because of that, there are Monasteries and Dzongs everywhere.
 And it seemed all of them presented new and different photographic opportunities.

 Because it’s Bhutan, most people seemed quite willing to be photographed.
 They didn’t seem to have the Western penchant for privacy, nor did they have the common southeast Asian ‘pay me to take my photo’ thinking.
 It was rare that I would encounter someone that was unwilling to be photographed.
 In fact, most people called me over and asked me to photograph them.
 That just doesn’t happen in most places.

-I visited a rather large Monastery on a hillside on the outskirts of the city, and it seemed to be a teaching Monastery, as there were a lot of young Novice Monks around.
+I visited a rather large Monastery on a hillside on the outskirts of the city, and it seemed to be a teaching Monastery, as there were a lot of young monks around.
 As they were young, they still had that playfulness in them.
-I saw several Monks chasing others, and throwing things.
-Not what you’d think of as Monk-like behaviours.
+I saw several monks chasing others, and throwing things.
+Not what you’d think of as monk-like behaviours.
 But it helped me understand that these Monks were still just kids.
 They hadn’t quite shaken all of their adolescence out of them on their way to full Monkdom (I am making these words up as I go along).

 Technical: 1/125 sec @ f/5.6, ISO 200, Nikon D800e with Nikkor 70-210 at 210mm, shot at 15:52